venturestranger/ticket_manager/README.md

 ## User Authentication

-NUTicket uses Google OAuth for secure user authentication.
-Users are required to log in using their Nazarbayev University email (@nu.edu.kz).
+TicketApp uses Google OAuth for secure user authentication.
+Users are required to log in using their university email (...@nu.edu.kz for example).
 All notifications regarding queues, bookings, and event details are sent to the email address associated with the user's login.

 ## Technologies used
 - **Backend**: Python, FastAPI, MongoDB